AlexJnshi/ab_react_project/README.md

 This project only have two pages.
 All magics happened in landing page
 ### Landing page -Products index.js
 - Add mobile responsive
-- Before page render, check fliter state and page numbers in Localstorage, if they are exist go that page, if not featch new data wich Categories=0 "all" with 100 products data
+- Before page render, check fliter state and page numbers in Sessionlstorage, if they are exist go that page, if not featch new data wich Categories=0 "all" with 100 products data

 - Use redux & redux-thunk to control loading state, when loading data,show loading animation.